njininathan/njininathan.github.io/_pages/intro.md

 Hi, my name is Njini Nathan.

-I am currently a Telecomm.
-Engineering student in Kwame Nkrumah University of Science and Technology, Ghana.
-The intent of my profile site is to give useful and hopefully, more complete information about me and my experiences.
+The intent of this profile site is to give useful and hopefully, more complete information about me and my experiences.